 The Conservancy pays vendors from original invoice only.
 If an original invoice is not available, an invoice received by fax or email will be accepted.
 The original invoice and all supporting documents attached to the invoice are marked paid at time of payment.
-The Administrative Assistant reviews and approves all office supply, property tax and water company invoices.
-The Business & Accounting Manager reviews and approves all other invoices.
+The front desk personnel reviews all invoices and enters them into the accounting system.
+The Chief Financial Officer reviews and prepares invoices for payment.

-The Administrative Assistant maintains all receipts and statements for the corporate credit cards.
-All corporate credit card receipts will be submitted to the Administrative Assistant in a timely manner.
-The Administrative Assistant will match the receipts to the original credit card statement and enter the charges into the accounting system.
-The Business & Accounting Manager reviews the statements/receipts and prepares payment.
-Currently the Executive Director has a corporate credit card with a limit of \$10,000.00 and the Administrative Assistant has a corporate credit card with a limit of \$2,500.00.
+The Accounting and Records Specialist maintains all receipts and statements for the corporate credit cards.
+All corporate credit card receipts will be submitted to the Accounting and Records Specialist in a timely manner.
+The Accounting and Records Specialist will match the receipts to the original credit card statement and enter the charges into the accounting system.
+The Chief Financial Officer reviews the statements/receipts and prepares payment.
+Currently the Executive Director has a corporate credit card with a limit of \$10,000.00 and the Contract and Compliance Manager has a corporate credit card with a limit of \$10,000.00.
 No other employee has a corporate credit card.